EmmanuelPure0x1/Agile-Scrum/README.md

 **What is Kanban?**

 - Kanban is all about visualizing your work, limiting work in progress, and maximizing efficiency(or flow).
 Kanban teams focus on reducing the time it takes to take a project(or user story) from start to finish.
 They do this by using a kanban board and continuously improving their flow of work.

+- Kanban Roles: The whole team owns the kanban board.
+Some teams enlist an agile coach but, unlike scrum, there is no single “kanban master” who keeps everything running smoothly.
+It’s the collective responsibility of the entire team to collaborate on and deliver the tasks on the board.